ChriseDiaz/Enabling-and-Unlocking-Accounts-and-Resetting-Passwords/README.md

 </p>

 <h1>Enabling and Unlocking Accounts and Resetting Passwords (Azure)</h1>
-This tutorial outlines the Enabling and unlocking of Accounts of Active Directory within Azure Virtual Machines.<br />
+This tutorial will help you understand how account lockout works, how to manage user accounts, and how to monitor authentication events of Active Directory within Azure Virtual Machines.<br />

 <h2>Video Demonstration</h2>